WordPress/openverse/documentation/guides/frontend/testing_guidelines.md

 # Testing Guidelines

-This document describes general guidelines you should follow when testing pull requests in this repository.
+This document describes general guidelines you should follow when testing the /frontend pull requests.
 It is not exhaustive but should be the starting point that you adapt for each PR.
 You may also use your best judgement and skip things that are unrelated to a specific PR.
 However, please be careful when doing this as accessibility bugs _especially_ are easy to slip through the cracks when we aren't doing our due diligence and testing changes thoroughly.

 ## Running the application